Touching The Positives

 Finding The Good

-Touching your positives won’t mean rainbows and candy sprinkles are going to appear magically every day.
-It means you limp through the terrible times knowing there will be a better day.
+Touching the positives won’t mean rainbows and candy sprinkles are going to appear every day magically.
+Just realizing, as you limp through the terrible times, there will be some better days.
 The elusive good day, when smiles are heartfelt, and sunshine comes through the window.
-These days are not gone.
+Those days are not gone forever.

-Make a list of all your positives from the straight-up dreaming to the might be possible.
-What would you do just for yourself, or with other people?
-What’s stopping you?
-Money?
+Make a list of all your positives.
+From straight-up dreaming to the might be possible.
+What would you do just for yourself?
+For other people?
+List your the roadblocks Money?
 Time?
 Energy?
 Everything?
-Write down your positives, on paper or a tablet, but put them in front of you.
+Please write down your positives and put them in front of you.

 All the things you would do if you were cured today.

-Start slowly and small but choose something that makes your heart know you’re still alive.
+Start small and slow, but choose something that makes your heart know you’re still alive.
 Why?
-Because there’s still no cure today.
-Touch the positives.
+Because today there still might be no cure, but you can still reach out to touch the positives.